 The fact that there are bad faeries wasn’t a surprise to me.
 It isn’t like I hadn’t been warned.
-Weeks ago, the husband and I came out to pitch the tent.
-As we were walking back to the car we ran into a kindly (and beautiful!) faerie whom we’d met the week before.
+Weeks ago, I went out to pitch the tent.
+As I was walking back to the car, I ran into a kind (and beautiful!) faerie whom I’d met the week before.

-He greeted us warmly and inquired of our doings.
+He greeted me warmly and inquired of my doings.
 “I’d forgotten you were coming out today to set up your tent.
 What spot did you pick?”

-We described the area we’d chosen and I said I was happy with it.
+I described the area I’d chosen and I said I was happy with it.
 I wanted a place of solitude so I could choose my level of group activity.

 “Oh,” he said.

 It was the kind of “oh” that meant “how unfortunate” and “this is amusing” all at once.

 “What do you mean, ‘Oh,'” I asked with growing concern.

 “Well, that’s typically where the bad faeries go,” he replied.

 “Bad faeries?
 What the hell is a bad faerie?”
 I asked, alarmed.